miltontan/miltontan.github.io/_pages/research.md

 ## Evolution of Defenses in Catfishes
 ![image-left](/assets/images/catfishes.001_crop_sm.png){: .align-left}
 The catfishes (Order Siluriformes) are a diverse group of fishes.
 Roughly one in twenty vertebrate species is a catfish!
-Through a recently-funded fellowship from the National Science Foundation, I will be using catfishes as a model system to study the evolution of defense mechanisms.
+It has been hypothesized that the evolution of catfish defense mechanisms have helped catfishes diversify, but this has yet to be tested.
+Through a recently-funded fellowship from the National Science Foundation, I will study the relationship of the evolution of catfish defense mechanisms to their rates of diversification.

 ## Fieldwork!
 ![image-left](/assets/images/12615368_10208632610277540_9206946955445239210_o.jpg){: .align-left}
-Part of what makes research so exciting is to be able to get out into the field to catch fish!
-I have been lucky to have numerous field experiences in the United States, Suriname, and Thailand.
+Part of what makes research so exciting is to be able to get out into the field to catch fishes!
+I have been lucky to have numerous field experiences, including in the United States, Suriname, and Thailand.
 Catching fish isn't just stamp collecting, specimens serve as a primary source of data for my research, so that I can understand what species are out there, where they're found, and what they're genes and genomes are like.
 Specimens that I have collected have been preserved and stored in natural history collections at Auburn University and the Florida Museum of Natural History.
-To the left, you can see my inspect a vial of larval fishes in the Salween River, under the shadow of the mountains that form the eastern border of Myanmar.
+To the left, you can see my inspect a vial of larval fishes in the Salween River of Thailand, under the shadow of the mountains that form the eastern border on the Myanmar side.

 ### Relevant Publications
 <ul style="list-style-type:disk">